 - User language programs (ULPs) – you can improve your design tool process.

-Get Eagle from Autodesk’s official website
+– Get Eagle Standart version from Autodesk‘s official website

 Proteus is a great Arduino simulator that combines simplicity with its various features and manages to make Arduino simulation seem like the easiest thing.
 This simulator managed to make inroads in all kinds of industries such as education, automotive, and IoT.
 It’s compatible with both Linux and Windows, and there are lots of things to know about its offerings and its vibrant community.